 The report is written by Dr Angelika Love, a social psychologist and social integration researcher, and presenter of the social integration podcast Angelika Love's Conversations.

-Angelika is one of our recent Cumberland Lodge Scholars.
+Angelika is one of our recent Cumberland Lodge Fellows.
 She sets the scene in her Introduction to the report:

 Since the death of George Floyd in Minnesota in May 2020, issues associated with the Black Lives Matter movement have gained considerable momentum – not only in the United States, but around the world, not least in the United Kingdom.
 Nevertheless, discussions of race, inequality, and the legacy of historical injustices are competing for public and political attention with the effects of the COVID-19 pandemic.